eduardo-santos/react-native-epg-screen/README.md

 # react-native-epg-screen
-A React Native App with an EPG sample screen using data from a mocked API, a Settings screen to change App theme color and a Home screen to some simple information from the mocked API.
+A React Native App with an EPG sample screen:
+ - EPG Screen is using data from a mocked API
+ - Settings screen to change App theme color
+ - Home screen to some simple information from the mocked API.

+## Usability demonstration

 https://user-images.githubusercontent.com/7663481/163759387-e9ae80b7-7376-4b3f-bfe8-0d06f95552f7.mp4